We may earn money or products from the companies mentioned in this post.

 Allow 10 to 20 minutes of preheat time.
 Once you have reached your desired temperature put your pork butt on the grill(smoker).
 Check on your wood, charcoal, or pellet grill from time to time for a temperature check.

 Now you have the preheating out of the way, place your pork butt on the cool end of the grill/smoker.
 The most important reason is so you do not overcook your pork butt.
-By placing your pork butt on indirect heat it allows the smoke to penetrate deep into the meat and give it the flavor you are looking for.
+Placing your pork butt on indirect heat allows the smoke to penetrate deep into the meat and give it the flavor you are looking for.

 It helps prevent overcooking.
-Another thing you can do is put a pan underneath the pork butt with aromatics juices, for example apple cider, apple juice, orange juice or just plain water.
+Another thing you can do is put a pan underneath the pork butt with aromatic juices, for example, apple cider, apple juice, orange juice, or just plain water.
 This will help keep moisture in the air and also helps the smoke penetrate even deeper.

 Just use a disposable aluminum pan that is about 4 inches deep and fill halfway on the cooler end of the grill.
 The outer part of the pork butt will get darker during the cooking process until black.
 There is no need to worry that is just part of the process.
 It develops what is called bark.

 Timing your smoking for best results can be tricky if you are new to smoking meats.
 Typically, when smoking you want to allow 45 minutes per pound.
-This works out quite well since it cuts down on the guess work in how long you should have your pork butt smoking.
+This works out quite well since it cuts down on the guesswork about how long you should have your pork butt smoking.

 Resting the pork butt(or any meat) is very important to the overall tenderness.
-The cooking process is still going when you remove something from the grill or smoker.
-Resting the meat for at least 30 minutes, you allow the meat to complete the cooking process and allow the juices to remain in the meat.
+The cooking process is still going on when you remove something from the grill or smoker.
+Resting the meat for at least 30 minutes, allow the meat to complete the cooking process, and allow the juices to remain in the meat.